danvk/oldnyc/nyc/howto.md

 To get new geocodes into the frontend, you need to geocode photos.pickle.
 Do so
 with:

-./generate-geocodes.py --coders milstein --pickle_path nyc/photos.pickle --output_format lat-lons.js --geocode > viewer/nyc-lat-lons.js
+./generate-geocodes.py --coders milstein,nyc-parks --pickle_path nyc/photos.pickle --output_format lat-lons.js --geocode > viewer/nyc-lat-lons.js

-...
+cd nyc
+./generate-neighborhood-lat-lons.py ../viewer/nyc-lat-lons.js > ../viewer/nyc-neighborhood-photos.js

+Note that _both_ of these files JS are required.
+They're for zoomed-in and -out views respectively.

+## Update neighborhoods

+The neighborhood polygons come from the OkCupid neighborhood mapping project, plus some "neighborhoods" I added to fill in gaps: https://mapsengine.google.com/map/edit?mid=zDeZKgCz5T0g.kjlr8d-9Cczk

+From that "My Map", export KML.
+This creates "City Island.kml".

 ## Generate photos.pickle